Tips for a great entry

 Try to have a strong plan before you record content, to avoid having to film again.

-It’s better to film more footage than you need so you have more to work with when you edit the video together!
+It’s better to film more footage than you need so you have more to work with when you edit the video!

 6. Steer clear of using content you don’t own!

-Finally, remember that your work must be original.
+Finally, remember that your artwork must be original.
 Especially when creating audio or video stories, steer clear of music and images you don’t own.
 This includes stock footage, or anything generated by AI.

-If you have any other questions about entering, check out our FAQs.
+If you have any other questions about entering, check out the FAQs.